algorandfoundation/docs/docs/features/asc1/stateful/sdks.md

 # Declarations

-TODO: link to guide, here and for each section.
 All stateful applications are comprised of state storage, an approval program and a clear program.
-Details of each are found within the stateful smart contract guide.
+Details of each are found within the [stateful smart contract guide](stateful.md).

 ## State Storage
 Begin by defining the application's _global_schema_ and _local_schema_ storage requirements.
 These values are immutable once the application is created, so they must specify the maximum number required by the initial application and any future updates.